 A recent study of those retired or about to be retired repeated what most folks have known, getting older requires adjustments to their past experiences.
 The study identified the three segments of those retired.

-A premature death could mean we have died before we have finished accumulating enough money this creating hardship for those who are dependent, such as a surviving spouse.
+A premature death could mean we have died before we have finished accumulating enough money; this creates a hardship for those who are dependent, such as a surviving spouse.
 Luckily this can be covered by insurance; it is called life insurance.

-The tough one is illness, critical illness.
+The tough one is an illness, a critical illness.
 What do we do?
 How do we pay for it?
 Fortunately, insurance is available to help both in the home and in a facility.
-But insurance can be expensive, and premiums for Long Term Care insurance are not guaranteed, they can and will increase.
-Critical Care can use up a nest egg very fast especially if it is a permanent situation.
+But insurance can be expensive, and Long Term Care insurance premiums are not guaranteed; they can and will increase.
+Critical Care can use up a nest egg very fast, especially if it is permanent.
 Through government programs, safety nets are in place to help those with limited options.
-Those who reach the correct age can benefit from Medicare for general health insurance, but often that just doesn’t all the expenses, so a supplemental policy is usually required.
+Those who reach the correct age can benefit from Medicare for general health insurance, but often that doesn’t all the expenses, so a supplemental policy is usually required.